Anzen USDz (USDZ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Anzen USDz Historical Price

-According to the latest data gathered on Anzen USDz live price page, the current price of Anzen USDz is 0.964623USD.
-The circulating supply of Anzen USDz(USDZ) is 127.22M USDZ , giving it a market capitalization of $122.76M.
+According to the latest data gathered on Anzen USDz live price page, the current price of Anzen USDz is 0.964184USD.
+The circulating supply of Anzen USDz(USDZ) is 127.22M USDZ , giving it a market capitalization of $122.60M.

 The Anzen USDz Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDZ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.